-The University of Texas at Austin was founded in 1883 by the Texas State Constitution as a mandate to establish “a university of the first class.”
-UT is now one of the largest and most respected research universities in the nation and the world.
-It is a diverse learning community with over 51,000 students hailing from every state and over 100 countries.
+The University of Texas at Austin was founded in 1883 by the Texas State Constitution, the result of a mandate to establish “a university of the first class.”
+UT Austin is now one of the largest and most respected research universities in the nation and the world.
+It is a diverse learning community with over 51,000 students hailing from every state and more than 100 countries.
 The Dell Medical School will be the newest of 18 colleges and schools on The University of Texas campus.

 Since the inception of The University of Texas in 1883, medical education was part of the plan to build a “university of the first class.”
 However, owing to political maneuvering, the medical branch of The University of Texas was located in Galveston, Texas, a booming port city prior to 1900, in order to garner the votes needed to locate the main university in Austin.

-Fast forward 125 years and the idea for medical education in Austin continued to germinate with preliminary plans for UT Southwestern Medical Center in Dallas to locate a regional campus there.
-Beginning in early 2008, UT-Southwestern developed projections to test the financial feasibility of starting a modest size, high quality, research oriented medical school in Austin.
-By fall of 2009 UT-Southwestern had signed an affiliation agreement with Seton Healthcare in Austin to partner in providing graduate medical education and pursue a vision of developing a medical school in Austin that would provide undergraduate medical education, GME, and clinical research.
+For 125 years, the idea for medical education in Austin continued to germinate.
+In 2008, UT Southwestern Medical Center in Dallas approved preliminary plans to locate a regional campus there, developing projections to test the financial feasibility of starting a modest-size, high-quality, research-oriented medical school in Austin.
+By fall of 2009, UT-Southwestern had signed an affiliation agreement with the Seton Healthcare Family in Austin to partner in providing graduate medical education and pursue a vision of developing a medical school in Austin that would provide undergraduate medical education, GME, and clinical research.

 In late 2011, Texas Senator Kirk Watson created a list of ten health-care centered goals he hoped to achieve within ten years for his Central Texas district.
 Number one on that list was to build a medical school.
-Senator Watson quickly created alignment with his goals from multiple constituencies beginning with the UT Board of Regents.
-In May, 2012 the Board of Regents allocated $25 million of annual funding to a UT Austin medical school plus another $40 million spread over eight years for faculty recruiting.
-In November, 2012 Travis County voters approved a proposition to raise property tax revenue in support of healthcare initiatives for Central Texas including $35 million annually for a medical school.
-Topping it off, the Michael and Susan Dell Foundation pledged $50 million over ten years and earned the right to name the school the Dell Medical School.
+Senator Watson quickly created alignment with his goals from multiple constituencies, beginning with the UT System Board of Regents.
+In May 2012, the Board of Regents allocated $25 million of annual funding to a UT Austin medical school, plus another $40 million spread over eight years for faculty recruiting.
+In November 2012, Travis County voters approved a proposition to raise property tax revenue in support of health care initiatives for Central Texas, including $35 million annually for a medical school.
+And in 2013, the Michael and Susan Dell Foundation pledged $50 million over ten years to the school, which was named the Dell Medical School.

-With significant funding sources secured, the UT Board of Regents approved a plan in May, 2013 to construct research, educational and administrative facilities, as well as a medical office building and parking garage on the campus land that would define the new medical school.
-In addition, Seton Healthcare Family and Central Health confirmed plans to build a new teaching hospital on leased university land in the heart of the medical campus.
-Construction of these facilities begins in April, 2014 with scheduled completion in 2016, just in time to welcome the first class.
+With significant funding sources secured, the UT System Board of Regents approved a plan in May 2013 to construct research, educational and administrative facilities, as well as a medical office building and parking garage on UT Austin property.
+The Seton Healthcare Family and Central Health also confirmed plans to build a new teaching hospital on leased university land in the heart of the medical campus.
+Construction of the UT facilities began in April 2014, with scheduled completion in 2016 – just in time to welcome the first class.
 The new teaching hospital, which will be named the Dell Seton Medical Center at The University of Texas, will be completed by 2017.

-Kick-starting the operation of the Dell Medical School was the naming of the inaugural dean in March, 2014.
-S. Claiborne Johnston, MD, PhD, is an energetic and innovative doctor and researcher from highly ranked University of California at San Francisco.
-Dr. Johnston brings an exciting vision for innovation in medical education, research, and healthcare delivery and is the perfect fit to launch a medical school that will complement a university of the first class.
+The inaugural Dell Medical School dean was named in January 2014.
+S. Claiborne “Clay” Johnston, MD, PhD, is an energetic and innovative physician and researcher from highly ranked University of California at San Francisco.
+Dr. Johnston brings an exciting vision for innovation in medical education, research, and health care delivery – one that will ensure the medical school complements a university of the first class.

 Students in Medicine will benefit from interdisciplinary training in fields such as cell and molecular biology, neuroscience, biomedical engineering, chemistry, nursing, pharmacy, public health, sociology, psychology, kinesiology, and health care policy.
 A substantial number of students will be offered the opportunity to pursue formal courses of study or degree programs in these and related fields.
 Beyond its impact on the health professions, a doctoral program in medicine will strengthen core biomedical research at the university and catalyze the development of new interdisciplinary activities, inventions, and fields with both scientific importance and real-world application to clinical and community problems.